Generating Secure Values

 Generating an RSA Keypair

-Some sections of the configuration need an RSA keypair.
+Some sections of the configuration need an RSA keypair or an RSA private key.
 There are many ways to achieve this, this section explains two such ways.
+In all instances the output files are as follows:

 authelia

-The Authelia docker container or CLI binary can be used to generate a RSA 4096 bit keypair.
+The Authelia docker container or CLI binary can be used to generate an RSA keypair.

 Use the authelia crypto pair --help